Sabyrtooth: Carnegie Family

 Coleman & Abigail Carnegie are the great-great-great-grandson and daughter in law of industrial steel magnate Thomas M. Carnegie, and nephew/niece of Andrew Carnegie.
 They are associated with Cumberland Island National Seashore, the Carnegie family residence known for the private wedding of John F. Kennedy Jr and Carolyn Bessette-Kennedy, as well as Skibo Castle in Scotland where Madonna and Guy Ritchie married.

 Street Art & Fashion

 Sabyrtooth also make street art in graffiti style using wheat paste, stencils and stickers.
-They are well known for creating images of Queen Elizabeth, Darth Vadyr, Big Cats, Cobras and collaborating with artists Sheppard Fairey and renown graffiti legend Banksy.
+They are well known for creating images of Queen Elizabeth, Darth Vadyr, Big Cats, Cobras and collaborating with artist Sheppard Fairey.

 The duo has been featured multiple times in Vice Magazine including journalistic pieces written by the band itself and their exploits while living in Malibu with Daryl Hannah.

 Beginning in March 2016 the Carnegie's have donated all of the profits from Sabyrtooth's clothing line to charities committed to ending child and adult sexual abuse, and to supporting survivors in need of legal assistance, relocation, healthcare and counselling.